Noah-Goodman/GeorgiaBiasCorrection/README.md

 ## Data

-- Data is not sored on this repository
+- Data is not stored on this repository

 ### File Structure